khumph/thesis/notes/reinforcement-learning-trees.md

 #### general features:
-- choose variables for each split that will bring largest return from future branching splits (rather than immediate consquences via marginal effects)
+- choose variables for each split that will bring largest return from future branching splits (rather than immediate consequences via marginal effects)
   - break any hidden structure and avoid inconsistency by forcing splits on strong variables even if they do not show any marginal effect

 - progressively mute noise variables as go deeper down tree